ziqinyeow/agno/README.md

 ## Introduction

-**[Agno](https://docs.agno.com) is a lightweight library for building Multimodal Agents.**
+[Agno](https://docs.agno.com) is a lightweight library for building Multimodal Agents.
+It exposes LLMs as a unified API and gives them superpowers like memory, knowledge, tools and reasoning.

-- Build lightning-fast Agents that take any modality as input (text, image, audio and video) and generate any modality as output (text, image, audio and video).
+- Build lightning-fast Agents that can generate text, image, audio and video.
 - Add memory, knowledge, tools and reasoning as needed.
-- Run anywhere (AWS, GCP, Azure, Replit, Modal), Agno is open-source.
+- Run anywhere, Agno is open-source.

-**Instead of wrapping LLMs, Agno exposes LLMs as a unified API and gives them superpowers.** Here's an Agent that can search the web:
+Here's an Agent that can search the web:

 ```python websearch_agent.py
 from agno.agent import Agent